AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ## Aroon Oscillator
 ### Description
-The Aroon Oscillator is calculated by subtracting the Aroon Down from the Aroon Up.
-These two indicators are usually plotted together for easy comparison, but chartists can also view the difference of these two indicators with the Aroon Oscillator.
-This indicator fluctuates between -100 and +100 with zero as the middle line.
-A bullish trend bias is present when the oscillator is positive, while a bearish trend bias exists when the oscillator is negative.
-Chartists can also expand the bull-bear threshold to identify stronger signals.
+This oscillator is calculated by subtracting the Aroon-Down from the Aroon-Up.
+Usually, these two indicators are plotted next to each other for easy comparison, but traders can also view the difference between the two indicators using the Aroon oscillator, which can fluctuate between -100 and +100, with zero as the middle line.
+When the oscillator is positive, this indicates a bullish trend bias, whilst when the oscillator is negative, this shows a bearish trend bias.
+Chartists also have the option to extend the bull-bear threshold to spot stronger signals.

 ### Interpretation
 The Aroon Oscillator is ideally used as a trend filter and trend strength indicator.
 It is used analogously to the ADX Indicator.